 The NHS has developed a static set of treatments that are applied equally to everyone who comes through their doors.
 A lack of flexibility in these programmes makes it difficult for therapists and clinical staff to meet individual needs.
 It is the individual attention of the private rehab centre that gives a decided advantage over NHS services.

 When you choose a private centre, you will be evaluated by a trained and licensed member of the medical community.
 Your evaluation will include your physical health, your mental and emotional state of being, your addiction history, your personal relationships, and anything else that could be a contributing factor.
 The more information evaluators have, the better they can develop a bespoke treatment plan uniquely tailored to you.

-Addiction treatment at a private centre, such as the Priory, can be offered on either an inpatient or an outpatient basis.
+Addiction treatment at a private centre, such as the Sanctuary Lodge, can be offered on either an inpatient or an outpatient basis.
 Inpatient programmes are preferred because they are based on a residential model that separates the addict from his/her current circumstances and way of life.
 This separation is necessary if the client is going to focus fully on getting well.
 Outpatient treatment centres offer far too many distractions.